|Quick Facts: Logisticians|

 Logisticians work in nearly every industry.
 The job can be stressful because logistical work is fast-paced.
 Most logisticians work full time during regular business hours.

-Employment of logisticians is expected to grow 26 percent from 2010 to 2020, faster than the average for all occupations.
-Employment growth will be driven by the important role of logistics in an increasingly global economy.
-Job prospects should be best for those with a college degree and work experience related to logistics.
+Employment of logisticians is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+Employment growth will be driven by the need for logistics in the transportation of goods in a global economy.
+Growth will be moderated, however, because this occupation is concentrated in government and manufacturing, both of which are projected to decline.

 Compare the job duties, education, job growth, and pay of logisticians with similar occupations.